 More information about the RIC Centre is available at www.riccentre.ca.

 Scientists and Engineers in Business

-Scientists and Engineers in Business is designed to improve the success rate of start-up businesses in southern Ontario by developing business skills of entrepreneurs in the STEM fields and providing targeted support to help them bring innovative ideas and products to market.
+Scientists and Engineers in Business is designed to improve the success rate of start-up businesses in southern Ontario by developing business skills of young entrepreneurs in the STEM fields and providing targeted support to help them bring innovative ideas and products to market.